Critical Patch-Aware Sparse Prompting with Decoupled Training for Continual Learning on the Edge¶

 Ablation Study¶

-| Configuration | ACC↑ (ImageNet-R) | Memory | Training Time | Notes |
+| Configuration | ACC↑(ImageNet-R) | Memory | Training Time | Note |

 |---|---|---|---|---|

-| CODA-Prompt baseline | 50.24 | 440MB | 1788s | Baseline |
+| CODA-Prompt Baseline | 50.24 | 440MB | 1788s | Baseline |

-| + PD (random patch drop) | 45.32 | 253MB | 1388s | Large accuracy drop |
+| + PD (Random Patch Drop) | 45.32 | 253MB | 1388s | Significant accuracy drop |

-| + CPS (task-aware) | 47.16 | 253MB | 1389s | +1.8% over PD |
+| + CPS (Task-aware) | 47.16 | 253MB | 1389s | 1.8% better than PD |

 | + PD + DPCT | 47.96 | 253MB | 1126s | DPCT recovers accuracy |

-| + CPS + DPCT (full) | 49.28 | 253MB | 1126s | Best configuration |
+| + CPS + DPCT (Full) | 49.28 | 253MB | 1126s | Optimal configuration |

 Key Findings¶

-- Temperature \(\tau=0.1\) (sharper distribution) yields the best performance across all datasets.
+- A temperature of \(\tau=0.1\) (sharper distribution) performed best across all datasets.

 Highlights & Insights¶